InfinityLab enhances companies ability to recruit, retain and engage staff, while gaining social impact value and finding new products.

-Neither Millenial’s nor Gen-Z are optimistic about Industry 4.0, and their concernsindicate business leaders must prove themselves as agents of positive change.
+Neither Millenial’s nor Gen-Z are optimistic about Industry 4.0, and their concerns suggest business leaders must prove themselves as agents of positive change.

 The Deloitte survey (Nov.
 2017 – Jan.
 2018), is based on the views of over 10,000 millennials questioned in 36 countries and over 1,800 Gen Z respondents in six countries.

-- is a 12 week Foundation program held at InfinftyLab facilities or in-house, followed by a 9 months Implementation support program,
+- A 12 week Foundation program held at InfinityLab facilities or in-house, followed by a 9 months Implementation support program,

-- can deliver it’s Foundation program internally, for staff career development – building awareness of agile innovation, the social impact sector and the nuances and complexities in running a business
+- Can also deliver the Foundation program internally, for staff career development – building awareness of agile innovation, the social impact sector and the nuances and complexities in running a business

 The InfinityLab program supports: